ProfCupcake/CUPLIB/Simple Spectrum Device Signals/README.md

 - A whole bunch of options for customisation

 Features that are planned to be added:
-- Nothing!
-Everything is here already
+- Support for Zeus Remote Control

 Features I'd *like* to add (but can't guarantee):
 - Implement Spectrum Device "transmit" function, which will add a signal for others to track